JuergenGutsch/blog/_source/_posts/2018-10-04-customizing-aspnetcore-05-hostedservices.md

 For bigger applications I would suggest to move such tasks in a separate application that is specialized to execute background tasks.
 A separate Docker container, a BackroundWorker on Azure, Azure Functions or something like this.
 However it should be separated from the main application in that case

-In the next part I'm going to write about `MiddleWares` and how you can use them to implement special logic to the request pipeline, or how you are able to serve specific logic on different paths. **Customizing ASP.NET Core Part 06: MiddleWares** (not yet finished)
+In the next part I'm going to write about `MiddleWares` and how you can use them to implement special logic to the request pipeline, or how you are able to serve specific logic on different paths.
+[Customizing ASP.NET Core Part 06: MiddleWares]({% post_url customizing-aspnetcore-06-middlewares.md %})